 Chapter 7 Annotation

-Level 1: Peak Grouping: MS Psedospectra extraction based on peak shape similarity and peak abundance correlation
+Level 1: Peak grouping: MS pseudospectra extraction based on peak shape similarity and peak abundance correlation

-Level 3: Biochemical knowledge based on putative identification, potential biochemical reaction and related statistical analysis
+Level 3: Biochemical knowledge based on putative identification, potential biochemical reactions, and related statistical analysis

-Level 4: Use and integration of tandem MS data based on data dependent/independent acquisition mode or in silico prediction
+Level 4: Use and integration of tandem MS data based on data-dependent or data-independent acquisition mode, or in silico prediction

-Level 5: Retention time prediction based on library-available retention index or quantitative structure-retention relationships (QSRR) models.
+Level 5: Retention time prediction based on library-available retention indices or quantitative structure-retention relationship (QSRR) models.

 Most of the software are at level 1 or 2.
 If we only have compounds structure, we could guess ions under different ionization method.
 If we have mass spectrum, we could match the mass spectral by a similarity analysis to the database.
 In metabolomics, we only have mass spectrum or mass-to-charge ratios.
 Single mass-to-charge ratio is not enough for identification.
 That’s the one bottleneck for annotation.
 So prediction is always performed on MS/MS data.